Huxteen/business-point-application/README.md

 # steer-business-application
-A simple blog API with user management
+A simple blog post API with user management and Authentication and permissions.

-> Django and Django restframework to render API end point that enable you to CREATE, READ, DELETE, PUT, PATCH post.
+> Django and Django restframework to render API end point that enable you to CREATE, RETRIEVE, DELETE, PUT, PATCH blog post.

 ## Installation